glowkeeper/P3D/docs/labs/week2Session2.md

 # g++ -o imageCreator main.cpp && ./imageCreator > image.ppm
 ```

-You should now have your first diffuse material sphere:
+You should now have your first diffuse materials:

 ![](./images/diffuseSphere.png)